 - The moon has to be a certain size and distance between both the sun and the earth.

 - Everything must rotate and line up perfectly on the same plane.
 Other planet’s moons rotate many different directions.

 - The earth has to be in the right position to view the eclipse.

 - There must to be intelligent beings there to view it, understand it, and stand in awe of it.

 Joe Rao from space.com explains these factors in greater detail: “The sun’s 864,000-mile diameter is fully 400 times greater than that of our puny moon, which measures just about 2,160 miles.
 But the moon also happens to be about 400 times closer to Earth than the sun (the ratio varies as both orbits are elliptical), and as a result, when the orbital planes intersect and the distances align favorably, the new moon can appear to completely blot out the disk of the sun” (Solar Eclipses).

 Solar eclipses are no accident.
-They happen because God wanted to give us another visible proof of His power and magnificence.
+They happen because God wanted to give us another amazing visual proof of His power, intelligence, and magnificence.
 They happen to show evidence of His existence.
 When He created the sun, moon, and stars, He placed everything perfectly so we could watch in awe (Genesis 1:14-19).
-Solar eclipses are one more way we can clearly see God’s “eternal power and divine nature” (Romans 1:20).
+Solar eclipses are just one more way we can clearly see God’s “eternal power and divine nature” (Romans 1:20).